Appealing a tax credit decision

 Next steps – appealing to the Tribunal

-You have one calendar month to send your appeal to the tribunals service.
+Our understanding is that you have one calendar month from either the date of the tax credits decision or, if using the mandatory reconsideration stage, from the date of the outcome of the MR to send your appeal to the Tribunals Service.
 Outside this time limit, you will need to give reasons why the appeal is late.
+Following the 2024 court case, you should check these time limits with HMRC.

-Under the old process, HMRC would send the case to tribunal, but under the new system you are responsible for sending your appeal to the Tribunal service.
+Prior to 2014, HMRC would send the case to Tribunal, but since April 2014 you are responsible for sending your appeal to the Tribunal Service.
 This is called ‘direct lodgement’.
-You can send your appeal to the tribunal using form SSCS5.
-You must include a copy of the mandatory reconsideration notice that you received from HMRC (you should have received two copies).
-The tribunal service publish a booklet to help you fill in the form.
+You can send your appeal to the Tribunal using form SSCS5.
+If you asked for one, you must include a copy of the mandatory reconsideration notice that you received from HMRC (you should have received two copies).
+The Tribunals Service publish a booklet to help you fill in the form.

 Decisions made before 6 April 2014